statpascal/emul99/readme.md

 with real time.

-The DSRs for the simulated devices (host directory and P-Code disk system) transform control to the simulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
+The DSRs for the simulated devices (host directory and P-Code disk system) transform control to the emulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
 The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas" when they occur in the DSR ROM address range.
 The high byte of the dummy source address